-Doctors use many tests to diagnose cancer and find out if it has metastasized.
-Some tests may also find out which treatments may be the most effective.
-For most types of cancer, a biopsy (the removal of a small amount of tissue for examination under a microscope) is the only way to make a definitive diagnosis of cancer.
+Doctors use many tests to diagnose cancer and find out if it has spread to another part of the body, called metastasis.
+Some tests may also help the doctor decide which treatments may be the most effective.
+For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
-Imaging tests may be used to find out whether the cancer has metastasized.
+Imaging tests may be used to find out whether the cancer has spread.
+This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition